It will be another year of change for NZ Immigration and our skilled migrant workforce.

 The volume of visas approved suffered under the previous rules due to the volume of applications.
 Even though the amount of visas approved is uncapped, only 40% of eligible applications in 2019 were processed.

-The Government says the new system should make eligibility clearer in the long term, allow New Zealand to retain the talent brought in via the new Accredited Employer Work Visa, and complement the Green List.
+The Government says the new system should make eligibility clearer in the long term, allow New Zealand to retain the talent brought in via the new Accredited Employer Work Visa, and complement the New Zealand Green List.

 New Zealand Immigration will still continue to prioritise critical occupations with the use of the Green List which sits alongside of the Skilled Migrant Visa, to offer pathways to residence for roles New Zealand needs to sustain its growth.